Neat Neology: New and interesting words and phrases highlighted

 That’s it for this episode of Neat Neology.
 If there are any you’d like to see featured here in the future, let me know.
 I hope you’ve learned some new words, and that you find interesting ways to work them into conversation.
 Then again, I hope you don’t have to use all of them…

-Categories: language usage - language, computers, and the internet - words, phrases, and idioms -
+Categories: language usage - the internet - words, phrases, and idioms -